Movies That Show AI's Sinister Side main image

 Colossus: The Forbin Project

 Colossus swiftly establishes its authority, capturing Forbin and seizing command of the global nuclear weapons.
-The film's gripping atmosphere and compelling storyline serve as a powerful reminder of the perils of giving too much power to artificial intelligence.
+The film's gripping atmosphere and compelling storyline are a powerful reminder of the perils of giving too much power to artificial intelligence.
 It highlights the disastrous outcomes that can arise from our own arrogance in creating a force that surpasses our control.

 (Image via Universal Pictures)